-QLS again thanks the Court for its work and assistance throughout 2020 and look forward to working with it to continue our efforts to efficiently and effectively administer justice for our community.
+QLS again thanks the Court administration for their work and assistance throughout 2020 and look forward to working with the Courts to continue our efforts to efficiently and effectively administer justice for our community.

 If you have any queries regarding the contents of this letter, please do not hesitate to contact our Legal Policy team via policy@qls.com.au or by phone on (07) 3842 5930.